lhermann/lukashermann.dev/content/writing/splitting-an-obs-stream-to-multiple-destinations.md

 title: 'Splitting an OBS Stream to multiple YouTube Channels'
 created: 2020-11-22
 description: Recently Joel Media needed to distribute a live stream from OBS Studio to four YouTube channels simultaneously.
 OBS Studio itself doesn’t provide a way to define more than one output, therefore we had to find a way to split the stream into four.
-tags: docker, nginx, obs, streaming
+tags: Docker, Nginx, OBS, Streaming
 cover_image: /img/writing/covers/splitting-an-obs-stream-to-multiple-destinations.jpg
 ---